AriPerkkio/tutorial-vite-plugin/src/content/tutorial/vite-plugin/yaml-plugin/importing-yaml-files/content.md

 focus: /index.js
 ---

-# Welcome to Vite Plugin tutorial
+# Welcome to the Vite Plugin API tutorial

-Hey there, and welcome to Vite Plugin tutorial&nbsp;👋!
+Hey there, and welcome to the Vite Plugin API tutorial&nbsp;👋!

-In this tutorial we'll go through steps for creating custom Vite plugins.
-We'll start by creating a custom Vite plugin for loading `.yaml` files.
+We'll create custom Vite plugins step by step, starting with a custom Vite plugin for loading `.yaml` files.

-Our goal is to be able to import `content.yaml` file in a Javascript file and use it as plain Javascript object.
+Our goal is to be able to import a `content.yaml` file in a module and use it as plain JavaScript object:

 ```js [index.js]
 import content from "./content.yaml";